 “Hearing the songs of Michael Smith in this day and age is like reading an anthology of Hemingway’s short stories after decades of only comic books.
 It’s a realization that songs can hold a whole lot more than they’re usually expected to hold, they can possess a genuine sense of place and time as evocative and magical as the finest literature.”Paul Zollo

-“The thing that stands out most in Michael’s work is his unpredictable creativity just when you think you know where he’s going, lyrically or musically, he’ll turn a metaphoric corner on you, double back, sneak up behind you and slip a rainbow in your pocket.”Hill Country House Concerts
+“The thing that stands out most in Michael’s work is his unpredictable creativity.
+Just when you think you know where he’s going, lyrically or musically, he’ll turn a metaphoric corner on you, double back, sneak up behind you and slip a rainbow in your pocket.”Hill Country House Concerts

-Michael’s 20 year collaboration with Chicago vocalist, producer Jamie O’Reilly resulted in a formidable series of folk-cabarets: Pasiones: Songs Of The Spanish Civil War (1997), directed by Peter Glazer, was written in collaboration with veterans of the legendary Abraham Lincoln Brigade.
+Michael’s 20 plus year collaboration with Chicago vocalist, and producer Jamie O’Reilly resulted in a formidable series of folk-cabarets: Pasiones: Songs Of The Spanish Civil War (1997), (listen here), directed by Peter Glazer, was written in collaboration with veterans of the legendary Abraham Lincoln Brigade.
 The stirring cabaret was seen at Chicago’s Theater on the Lake, and toured to New York City, San Francisco, Oakland, Allentown, PA and more.
 The recording in 6 languages is sold around the world.
 Michael composed music for the box office hit Hello Dali: From the Sublime to the Surreal (2000).
 Their production received two After Dark Awards for Best New Work and Best Ensemble for Victory Gardens Theater.
 Other original productions and recordings with Jamie O’Reilly include The Gift of the Magi (2003) for Judith Svalander Dance Theatre at the Woodstock Opera House, the chamber opera Songs of the Kerry Madwoman (2006) for the DePaul Humanities Center, and the Chicago Humanities Festival.